-We still continue to use Dimension Polyant 240 HTP cloth for the AP and AP-2 Mains.
-2015 Doyle Etchells mains feature larger vision windows and all Epoxy RBS Battens are standard.
+We are now using Contender 6.46 polykote cloth for the AP and AP-2 Mains.
+2015 Doyle Etchells mains feature all Epoxy RBS battens standard.

 When ordering your main, it is essential that you provide specific mast deflection information for your mast, so we can cut the luff curve to fit your rig.